 What is KEEN?

 KEEN is a registered charity and a joint organisation of Oxford University and Oxford Brookes University.
-We provide social, sporting and recreational activities for children and young adults with special needs in the surrounding area.
+We provide social, sporting and recreational activities for children and adults with special needs in the surrounding area.

 Who goes to KEEN?

 There are currently about 200 people with special needs using our services.
 Each year they will be supported by around 300 volunteers.

 KEEN athletes (the children that attend our sessions) have a wide range of physical and learning disabilities.
 Our definition of special needs is very broad and we rarely turn people away!
 Our coaches (volunteers) are mostly local students and young professionals.

 We run four regular, weekly sessions during Oxford University term times: AllSorts, Zig-Zag, KEEN Teens and GrEAT.
 All are positively brimming with fun and excitement!